neelkanthpoosa/BMP_Image_Converter/README.md

    Hence, the tool doesn't support serialized passing of input images.

   This implies, only one input can be passed per execution.
-  And the corresponding output is seen as "negative.bmp" after successfully conversion.
+  And the corresponding output is seen as "negative.bmp" after successful conversion.